 Business ethics must be practiced daily.
 There is an immeasurable value that moral character brings to leadership.
 Great leaders prioritize the value of character over profit, and so they refuse to take advantage of opportunities for dishonest gain.
 They also recognize that in the long run, acting with integrity ultimately results in greater opportunities for lasting success — and reduces the long-term risk of the organization as a whole.

-The founder of Chic-fil-A, Truett Cathy, is a classic example of someone who practiced a personal non-negotiable, risking potential profit.
+The founder of Chick-fil-A, Truett Cathy, is a classic example of someone who practiced a personal non-negotiable, risking potential profit.
 He has experienced exceptional success he might never have seen if he had put profit first.

 Cathy made a values-driven decision when he started his restaurant.
 He decided to allow his employees the freedom to observe a day of rest, as he did, and did not operate on Sundays.
-He still holds to that value and Chic-fil-As everywhere operate only six days a week.
+He still holds to that value and Chick-fil-As everywhere operate only six days a week.